rybchuk/amr-wind-tutorial/03_turbines.md

 If you're anything like me, you will run into at least two rounds of mistakes when setting up turbine simulations.
 I recommend the following debugging strategies:
 * If the winds behave funny (especially at the outflow), remove the turbine from your simulation and confirm that the atmospheric simulation runs as expected.
+   * One tricky situation in inflow/outflow simulations: if your mean flow is aligned with the x-axis, I recommend saving out both the `ylo` and the `yhi` planes in the precursor simulation.
+Sometimes running with `ylo` isn't enough because a small amount of flow can enter the domain through `yhi`.
+This scenario can manifest as a simultion with a growing CFL error.
 * If you don't see an obvious wake, double check the yaw both in the `.i` file and in the OpenFAST ElastoDyn file.
 I am under the impression that OpenFAST and AMR-Wind use different coordinate systems for their yaw values.
 * If you think ROSCO is causing problems, turn the turbine controller off by setting `CompServo` to `0` in the `.fst` file
 * If OpenFAST is seeing unexpected variable names, you compiled OpenFAST with a different version than your turbine model.
 Either recompile OpenFAST or modify the turbine model ([example](https://github.com/lawrenceccheung/amrwind-frontend/blob/afbc1dd284095ee869ba8a9cd3760fdf8b08ca82/docs/openfast_turbine.md#going-from-openfast-v26-to-v300)).